Your Roof into an Energy Saving Feature

 Hemp is fast-growing and can lock in large amounts of carbon dioxide which improves the air quality in a room.
 Sheep’s wool is a popular alternative insulating material as the thick substance traps air pockets which insulates your home as well as the animal over harsh winters.
 Recycled newspapers are an economic insulating source; however it has a shorter lifespan than other insulating materials so it will need to be replaced periodically.

-For gardening enthusiasts, a good eco tip is to link up the guttering on your roof to a water butt on the ground in order to collect free rainwater.
-Water butts are inexpensive and can be used to fill up a paddling pool in the summer and water your garden all year round.
+For gardening enthusiasts, a good eco tip is to link up the guttering on your roof to a water butt or water staorage container on the ground or buried into the ground in order to collect the free rainwater.
+Water butts are inexpensive and can be easilty linked together with tubing and pipes to increase their water storage size.
+The collected water could be filtered and used to fill up a paddling pool in the summer and water your garden all year round.

 Did you know that the sun beats down more energy to satisfy global energy needs every hour?
 By installing solar panels to your roof, you can harness just a fraction of this energy power for your home.
 There are two types of solar panel: one for converting the sun’s energy into electricity and the other for converting the energy into heat for your water system.

 The cost for an average solar electricity panel is around £7,000 whilst a water heating panel costs £3,000-£5,000.
 Therefore solar panels may be a pricey energy saving step, but as a long term investment, these panels can also save you thousands in reduced bills.

 All these eco-friendly, bill lowering alterations to your roof can turn your property into an appealing investment for buyers and tenants.
 You can advertise property free online, so make sure to post plenty of detailed pictures of your new roof to optimise its selling appeal.